 Chris has now turned her attention to novel writing.
 Her first novel, a historical saga, written in 1997 just as sagas went out of fashion remained in the bottom drawer for years and, although she always said she had no intention of resurrecting it, A Salt Splashed Cradle is now published as an ebook and a paperback.
 Although Chris had ideas for a further two historical sagas following on from the first one, these remain unwritten because, at that time, there was no longer a market for them.
 Her thoughts turned to historical crime and she wrote The Death Game, with a policewoman, who had formerly been a suffragette, as the main character.
 This book was awarded second place in the SAW (Scottish Association of Writers) Pitlochry Trophy competition in 2000, and went on to be one of the twenty winners of the international Creme de la Crime competition for new, unpublished crime writers, however this book also remained unpublished and joined A Salt Splashed Cradle in the bottom drawer.
 Never one to give up, Chris decided to write a contemporary crime novel, Night Watcher, which was to go on to become the first book in the Dundee Crime Series.
 This book won the SAW Pitlochry Award in 2001.
 The competition was judged by Christopher Brookmyre that year.
 Despite its success, this was another book that joined the previous two, in the bottom drawer.
 Nothing daunted Chris wrote the second book in the Dundee Crime Series, Dead Wood.
 This too, won the SAW Pitlochry Award in 2008, judged by Alanna Knight this time.
 Later the same year it reached the short list of the Dundee International Book Prize and was announced the winner in 2009.
 This made Dead Wood the breakthrough book for Chris because as well as a rather large cash prize, it also brought a publishing deal.

 Since winning the Dundee International Book Prize, Chris has published a third book in the Dundee Crime Series, Missing Believed Dead.
 The books in the bottom drawer were resurrected, revised and rewritten, and are now published.
-Since then she has gone on to write and publish her Kirsty Campbell series of historical mysteries featuring one of Scotland's first policewomen.
+Since then she has gone on to write and publish her Kirsty Campbell series of historical mysteries featuring one of Scotland's first policewomen and a new suffragette series with Kirsty and her co-investigator solving mysteries because the police don't want to know.
 She has also published two non-fiction books Crime Fiction and the Indie Contribution, and the Nuts & Bolts of Self-Publishing.
-Chris says, "I can't quite believe I have now published nine books.
+Chris says, "I can't quite believe I have now published ten books.
 It's a miracle."